alevfalse/rs-navi/README.md

 > npm start

-Note: The command above will start the nodemon module, which means that you do not have to restart the server whenever any changes saved.
+Note: The command above will start the nodemon module, which means that you do not have to restart the server whenever any changes are saved.